Vulnerability Management Fundamentals: What You Need to Know

 1. Discover — asset discovery and classification

 As the age-old security adage goes, “you can’t protect what you can’t see.”
-Maintaining a comprehensive and continuously updated asset inventory is a fundamental and critical component of VM.
+Maintaining a comprehensive and continuously updated asset inventory is a fundamental and critical component of vulnerability management.
 With today’s complex IT environments spanning on-premises and cloud infrastructure, mobile devices, ephemeral and transitory assets, web applications, IoT devices, etc., maintaining a comprehensive asset inventory is anything but simple.
 It starts with comprehensive asset discovery and classification based on business impact and risk.
 Keep in mind, your infrastructure is ever-changing.
 So asset discovery and classification needs to be done on an ongoing basis.

 Learn more: Attend our upcoming webinar, “How to Master the Fundamentals of Vulnerability Management Part 1: Asset Discovery and Classification,” 2pm ET, July 31, 2019, for practical advice on this topic.